South Hobart FC: History

 South Hobart is the oldest soccer club in Tasmania, as well as one of the most successful.
 They have won the State Championship a record 18 times.
 Add to this 21 Southern titles, 11 KO Cups, 3 Statewide KO Cups and 6 Falkinder Cups plus various other trophies, and stands out as Tasmania's most successful club.
 They played their first match on 21 May 1910.
 South Hobart won the league for the first time in 1919, and won the next four in a row.
 Although successful throughout their existence, they have only recently begun to again win trophies at the highest level.
 The 60s saw the influx of ethnic based clubs, and South Hobart has taken until the 21st century to return to their former glory.

-Celebrating their centenary in 2010 the club enjoyed their most successful season ever achieving a clean sweep across Tasmanian soccer, finishing 1st in the Southern Premier League, winning the Championship play-off along with the Statewide Cup, Summer Cup and Steve Hudson Cup.
-They also retained all these titles in 2011.
+Celebrating their centenary in 2010, the club achieved a clean sweep across Tasmanian soccer, finishing first in the Southern Premier League, winning the Championship play-off along with the Statewide Cup, Summer Cup and Steve Hudson Cup.
+They retained all these titles in 2011.

 With the creation of the National Premier Leagues as the official second tier of Australian soccer for 2013, South Hobart finished in first place in Tasmanian division and won the regional championship playoffs.
 Progressing the Final series they defeated Campbelltown City SC of South Australia in the semi-final.
 Taking on one of Australia's most famous and successful former NSL sides Sydney United 58 FC they were defeated 2–0 in the inaugural Grand Final.